-RJM intiates the healing process for individuals wounded by crime, trauma, and addiction.
+RJM initiates the healing process for individuals wounded by systemic injustice.

 Who do we affect?

 Individuals and families of the Ville community, specifically those who have been affected by drug abuse, trauma, crime, and systemic marginalization.

 At RJM, we understand that crime, trauma, and mental health diseases are the symptoms of more complex and systemic issues.
 Though we aim to temper these symptoms, our goal is to address the root causes.
 More specifically, we help people help themselves by providing them with the physical, social, and educational tools needed to build productive self-sustaining outcomes.
 To identify the tools that best promote individual empowerment, we are constantly attempting to answer the question “what causes people to act out in criminal behaviors?”

 We work to empower the individual, unify the family, and restore the community by nurturing a non-judgmental atmosphere, hosting self-help groups and seminars, and distributing educational and tangible tools.